konstantinosalatzas/bdn2csv/README.md

 ### path2id

-path2id is a feature that transforms SAS BDN REST API GET /terms response JSON into a CSV file with:
+The path2id feature that transforms SAS BDN REST API GET /terms response JSON into a CSV file with:

-* term path and id as columns
+* term path and id as columns,
 * each row corresponding to a term

-The path2id feature computes the one-to-one mapping between term paths and ids.
+representing the one-to-one mapping between term paths and ids.

 Example of usage as a CLI: